1. And out over the ocean

 And even the least attentive fall silent

 To watch the thing that is prepared to happen.
-“As One Put Drunk into the Packet-Boat”
+“As One Put Drunk into the Packet-Boat”10.
+The children

 Still at their games, clouds that arise with a swift